Azeved00/matrixcrdt/readme.md

 ```

-Note that to run `matrix` binaries you need to initiate a synapse server,
+Note that to run `matrix` binary, you need to a synapse server,
-this can be achieved through dockerfile.
+this can be achieved through docker and the following commands.

 Generate the initial configuration:
 ```bash